 - Warhammer Fantasy Roleplay draws heavily on Medieval European Fantasy, including this trope.
 Typical poor peasant rations are rough bread and malodorous pottage, while common fare usually consists of ale, bread and cheese, and stew or pie.
 Or, as 2nd Edition describes it:

 Loaf of Bread: The staple fare of the Old Worlder's diet.

 - Houses in The Elder Scrolls (basically Oblivion and Skyrim) usually have cheese, bread, and an assortment of fruits and vegetables strewn across the table.
 They aren't prepared in any specific way — there are full loaves of bread, full heads of lettuce, etc. It seems like nobody ever actually cooks, but just eats stock pieces of food.
 It might also be worth mentioning that this is a universe where putting cheese on bread would be considered "alchemy."

-- In a random conversation in Dragon Age, Leliana asks Alistair what the recipe was the party had for dinner last night.
+- In a random conversation in Dragon Age: Origins, Leliana asks Alistair the recipe for last night's dinner.
 Alistair says it's a traditional Fereldan stew: you throw meat and vegetables in a pot and cook until everything turns uniformly brown.
-Leliana says it was awful. this is probably a joke about British cuisine, as Fereldan is basically fantasy Britain and Liliana is from Orlais, which is fantasy France.
+Leliana says it was awful.
+This is probably a joke about British cuisine, as Ferelden is basically fantasy Britain and Leliana is from Orlais, which is fantasy France.

 - Knights and Merchants: Original release has three types of food: loaves of bread, barrels of wine and strings of sausages.
 The game has a medieval setting and food production involves making use of farms and then Refining Resources.
 In one visit to the tavern, a hungry worker won't eat more than one of each and will return to work only partially sated if one or two types are not available.